-If the Final Value is less than the Initial Value by more than the Contingent Buffer Amount of 30.00%, investors will lose 1% of the principal amount of their notes for every 1% that the Final Value is less than the Initial Value.
+If the Final Value of either Index is less than its Barrier Amount of 75.00% of its Initial Value, investors will lose 1% of the principal amount of their notes for every 1% that the Final Value of the Lesser Performing Index is less than its Initial Value.

-• For example, if the closing level of the Index declines 60.00%, investors will lose 60.00% of their principal amount and receive only \$400.00 per \$1,000 principal amount note at maturity.
+• For example, if the closing level of the Lesser Performing Index declines 60.00%, investors will lose 60.00% of their principal amount and receive only \$400.00 per \$1,000 principal amount note at maturity.

-The hypothetical returns and hypothetical payments on the notes shown above apply only if you hold the notes for their entire term.These hypotheticals do not reflect the fees or expenses that would be associated with any sale in the secondary market.
+The hypothetical returns and hypothetical payments on the notes shown above apply only if you hold the notes for their entire term.
+These hypotheticals do not reflect the fees or expenses that would be associated with any sale in the secondary market.
 If these fees and expenses were included, the hypothetical returns and hypothetical payments shown above would likely be lower.